plone/training/testing/unittest.rst

 Unit tests
 ==========

-The first test types that we are going to see, are unit tests.
+Unit tests are the first type that we are going to cover.

-They are the quickiest to run and easiest to write because they don't need special environments/configuration to be executed.
+They are the quickest to run and the easiest to write because they don't need special environments or configuration to be executed.

-We are going to use a python unit testing library called ``unittest``.
+We are going to use a Python unit testing library called ``unittest``.

 .. note::

-    More detailed documentation could be found in `unittest <https://docs.python.org/2.7/library/unittest.html>`_ documentation.
+    More detailed documentation can be found in the `unittest documentation <https://docs.python.org/2.7/library/unittest.html>`_.

 Create our first unit test
 --------------------------

-First of all we need to create a new file in ``tests`` folder.
+First, we create a new file in the ``tests`` folder.

 Let's call it ``test_unit.py``: